-Even if the operation is non-modifying but computationally expensive, you should explicitly indicate that, especially if clients got charged for computational resource usage.
-Even more so, default values must not be set in a manner leading to maximum resource consumption.
+Even if the operation is non-modifying but computationally expensive, you should explicitly indicate that, especially if clients are charged for computational resource usage.
+Furthermore, default values should not be set in a way that leads to maximum resource consumption.